 If the project intends to connect to the Alberta Interconnected Electric System, then an AUC approval is required.
 Power plants on federal lands (i.e. military lands, national parks, First Nations reserves) that connect to the electric system are all regulated and approved by the AUC.

-The AUC does not require proponents to contact the ACO regarding Indigenous consultation as the ACO does not have a role in the AUC's processes.
-That being said, the AUC strives for alignment with the Alberta government's consultation process when there are related approvals (i.e. Public Lands Act, Water Act, Historical Resources Act, etc).
+The AUC does not require proponents to contact the Aboriginal Consultation Office (ACO) regarding Indigenous consultation as the ACO does not have a role in the AUC’s processes.
+That being said, the AUC strives for alignment with the Alberta government’s consultation process when there are related approvals (i.e. Public Lands Act, Water Act, Historical Resources Act, etc.).
 The AUC requires applicants to provide the direction on Indigenous consultation that they have received from the government of Alberta, through the ACO or otherwise.
 The purpose of this to avoid duplication and promote regulatory consistency and efficiency.

 If the government of Alberta, through the ACO or otherwise, indicated that a pre-consultation assessment is not required, the applicant must provide a copy of that direction.

-If advice from the government of Alberta through the Aboriginal Consultation Office has not been obtained, the applicant must provide justification for its decision to not seek advice.
+If advice from the government of Alberta through the ACO has not been obtained, the applicant must provide justification for its decision to not seek advice.

-If a First Nation reserve or Metis Settlement is located within the consultation radii for an application, as identified in Appendix A1 of Rule 007, then the First Nation or Metis Settlement must be included in the PIP.
+If a First Nation reserve or Metis Settlement is located within the consultation radii for an application, as identified in Appendix A1 of AUC Rule 007, then the First Nation or Metis Settlement must be included in the participant involvement program (PIP).